chukssomzzy/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Copy if not exist or lower version exit in destination
 ```
 #!/bin/bash
-cp -u *.html ../*.html # this flag does all the heavy lifting
+cp -u -r *.html ../ # this flag does all the heavy lifting
 `````